sviatkh/master-thesis-RNA-velocity/README.md

-The repository is structured as follows: main_analyses.ipynb - contains the main analyses of the study functions.py - contains the functions used in the main analyses
+The repository is structured as follows: main_analyses.ipynb - contains the main analyses of the study functions.py - contains the functions used in the main analyses scseq_env - conda environment with dependencies (from cluster)

 Data is available upon request.